pixeljo/cell-splitting-editor-react/README.md

     - Doesn't have aria attributes for drag and drop
     - Not tested with a screen reader
     - not tested for keyboard navigation
+    - User cannot navigate via keyboard to Image cells and layout cells - tabgroup/indexes need to be set up
+    - Role for image cell is currently image, but it is also draggable.